Apple Butter: Flavor, Uses, and What to Look For

 Texture Explained

-Apple butter is much thicker than applesauce and smoother than most jams.
-The extended cooking process removes excess moisture, resulting in a dense, velvety spread.
+- The extended cooking process removes excess moisture, resulting in a dense, velvety spread.

-A well-made apple butter should feel silky and cohesive, not watery or grainy.
+- A well-made apple butter should feel silky and cohesive, not watery or grainy.

 Apple Butter Uses and Pairing Ideas

-Breakfast & Everyday Use
+Breakfast and Everyday Use

 - Spread on toast, biscuits, or English muffins